LEGO R2-D2 (75308)

 Affiliate link.
 We may earn a commission at no extra cost to you.As an Amazon Associate we earn from qualifying purchases.

-It's a big, curvy, satisfying build with a rotating head, a retractable center leg, and a periscope that pops up on command.
-Just know the early bags are Technic-heavy, so if fiddly frame-building winds you up, go in with a bit of patience.
+It's a big, curvy, satisfying build with a rotating head, a retractable centre leg, and a periscope that pops up on command.
+The one thing I'll warn you about is the early bags, which are Technic-heavy, so if fiddly frame-building winds you up, go in with a bit of patience.
+Stick with it and the payoff is huge.

 Best for: adult Star Wars fans who want a display droid with working mechanisms